Skip to main content

 Frequently Asked Questions

-How does Railway's usage-based pricing compare to Heroku's dyno-based pricing?
+How does Railway's usage-based pricing work?

 Can Railway handle database migrations and zero-downtime deployments?